ChrisWhealy/HFVL/README.md

 Hash Function Visualization Language

-Created: Andrew Chabot<br>
+**Created:** Andrew Chabot<br>
-Advisor: Dr. Hans-Peter Bischof
+**Advisor:** Dr. Hans-Peter Bischof

-Adapted: Chris Whealy
+**Adapted:** Chris Whealy

 A simple to use language called the Hash Function Visualization Language or HFVL.

-This repository contains all necessary files for created and running files in the language.
+This repository contains all necessary files for creating and running files defined in this language.

-Visualizations have also been provided for the SHA-1, SHA-2 256 and SHA-3 256 algorithms, called called `SHA1`, `SHA2`, and `SHA3` respectively.
+Example visualizations have also been provided for the SHA-1, SHA-2 256 and SHA-3 256 algorithms, called`SHA1`, `SHA2`, and `SHA3` respectively.
-Within these files, there are link to sub-visualization files that allow you to see how the algorithms work internally.
+Within these files, there are link to sub-visualization files that allow you to see the internal processing steps with each algorithm.

 ## Usage

-Within a Python 3.9 virtual environment, run `python HFVL.py` .
+Within a Python 3.9 virtual environment, run `python HFVL.py`

 You will see a message requesting the name of an input file.